Belly fat is more than a nuisance that makes your clothes feel tight.

 Although fruit juice provides vitamins and minerals, it's just as high in sugar as soda and other sweetened beverages.

-Drinking large amounts may carry the same risk for abdominal fat gain (61).
+Drinking large amounts may carry the same risk of abdominal fat gain (61).

-An 8-ounce (248-gram) serving of unsweetened apple juice contains 24 grams of sugar, half of which is fructose (62).
+An 8-ounce (240-ml) serving of unsweetened apple juice contains 24 grams of sugar, half of which is fructose (62).

-In a controlled study of obese men, those who took 1 tablespoon of apple cider vinegar per day for 12 weeks lost half an inch (1.4 cm) from their waists (67).
+In a 12-week controlled study in obese men, those who took 1 tablespoon (15 ml) of apple cider vinegar per day lost half an inch (1.4 cm) from their waists (67).

-Although no other human studies yet exist, taking 1 to 2 tablespoons of apple cider vinegar per day is safe for most people and may lead to modest fat loss.
+Taking 1–2 tablespoons (15–30 ml) of apple cider vinegar per day is safe for most people and may lead to modest fat loss.

-Researchers have found different types of bacteria play a role in weight regulation, and having the right balance can help with weight loss, including loss of belly fat.
+Researchers have found that different types of bacteria play a role in weight regulation and that having the right balance can help with weight loss, including loss of belly fat.

 Probiotic supplements typically contain several types of bacteria, so make sure you purchase one that provides one or more of these bacterial strains.

 One popular method involves 24-hour fasts once or twice a week.
-Another involves fasting every day for 16 hours and eating all your food in an 8 hour period.
+Another consists of fasting every day for 16 hours and eating all your food within an 8 hour period.

-In a review of studies on intermittent fasting and alternate-day fasting, people experienced a 4–7% decrease in abdominal fat within a period of 6-24 weeks (74).
+In a review of studies on intermittent fasting and alternate-day fasting, people experienced a 4–7% decrease in abdominal fat within 6–24 weeks (74).

 Green tea is an exceptionally healthy beverage.

-If you do just one of the items on this list, then it won't have a big effect on its own.
+Just doing one of the items on this list won't have a big effect on its own.

 When you have healthy habits and eat real food, fat loss tends to follow as a natural side effect.